 John's Bio ...

-I had a normal upbringing in the suburbs of South West London except that I never knew my father and this became something of a theme in my songwriting later.
+I had a normal upbringing in the suburbs of South West London except that I never knew my father and this keeps coming up as a theme in my songwriting.

 My family were very much into classical music and that was seen as real music and anything non-classical wasn't.
 But I listened to pop radio Radio Luxembourg and like everyone else the "newly created" Radio 1.
-And after I had seen the movie of Woodstock at the age of 15 I wanted to become a guitar player like Hendrix Alvin Lee and Santana.
+And after I had seen the movie of Woodstock at the age of 15 I wanted to become a guitar hero player like Jimi Hendrix, Alvin Lee and Carlos Santana.

 I had music lessons and learned to read music, I can't play the piano properly from music but am quite proficient at keyboards of all kinds and play guitar bass and most stringed instruments OK.
 I also dabble with drums and percussion so can create my recordings solo.